AshCashh/University-Notes/My Second Brain/Network Interface Card.md

 A NIC has the important function of giving a computer a MAC address, NIC manufactures ensure that every MAC address is unique and stored in ROM (nonvolatile memory).

 The MAC address is composed of two 24-bit numbers:
-- A 24-bit manufacturers ID called an organisationally unique identifier (OUI)
+- A 24-bit manufacturers ID called an Organisationally Unique Identifier (OUI)
 - A 24-bit serial number assigned by the manufacturer The address is expressed in hexadecimal notation usually as six, two-digit alphanumeric characters separated by dashes or colons (e.g. 04-40-31-5B-1A-C4).
 Valid hexadecimal digits should be followed by letter from a-f, A-F, and 0-9.